• Posted on 23 Apr 2026

 As societies face accelerating climate disruption, social fragmentation, and technological upheaval, education must do more than transfer knowledge—it must prepare learners to thrive in uncertainty.

-Today’s students need capabilities that go beyond technical skills: adaptability, agency, creativity, and resilience, and they need more than subject expertise — they need the capabilities to adapt, respond, and act with purpose in complex situations, empowering them to navigate complexity and lead regenerative change for sustainable futures.
+Today’s students need capabilities that go beyond technical skills: adaptability, agency, creativity, and resilience, and they need more than subject expertise — they need the capabilities to adapt, respond, and act with purpose in complex situations.

 So, in a world where uncertainty is becoming the norm, how might we reshape learning so all students can build the confidence, creativity, and agency to navigate complexity and influence the futures they will inherit?